Kraeber Law Office Serving Brentwood

 • Disability Harassment: Employees with disabilities are protected under the Americans with Disabilities Act (ADA) and California’s Fair Employment and Housing Act (FEHA).
 Harassment based on physical or mental disabilities, including offensive comments or failure to provide reasonable accommodations, can lead to legal claims.

-• Retaliation for Reporting Harassment Employees who report workplace harassment should not face retaliation, yet many do.
+• Retaliation for Reporting Harassment: Employees who report workplace harassment should not face retaliation, yet many do.
 Retaliation can include termination, demotion, pay cuts, or other adverse employment actions.
 California law protects employees from such retaliation, and a Brentwood workplace harassment lawyer can take legal action against employers who punish workers for asserting their rights.

 What are the Legal Protections Against Workplace Harassment?